alastairzotos/rock-tracks/README.md

 ### Server

-The server uses an Express server to deliver pages and requests for tracks.
+The server uses an Express server to deliver pages and respond to requests for tracks.

 There are three endpoints:
 * `/get-tracks` gets a list of 50 rock tracks